 - Get into the habit of checking labels to help cut down on the amount of fat you eat:

 Products with 3g fat or less per 100g are considered to be low in fat.

 Products with 1.5g saturates or less per 100g are considered to be low in saturates.

-Kikkoman Less Salt Soy Sauce, Kikkoman Naturally Brewed Soy Sauce and Kikkoman Teriyaki Marinade are all free from fat and saturates.
+- Kikkoman Naturally Brewed Soy Sauce, Kikkoman Less Salt Soy Sauce, Kikkoman Tamari Gluten-free Soy Sauce, Kikkoman Teriyaki Marinade and Kikkoman Ponzu are all free from fat and saturates.

-Stir frying is a great way to boost your vegetable intake.
-Half a large onion & pepper, and one carrot provides three of your 5-a-day!
+- Stir frying is a great way to boost your vegetable intake.
+Half a large onion and pepper, and one carrot provides three of your 5-a-day!

-Home cooked oriental meals are much cheaper and more delicious than ordering a takeaway.
+- Home cooked Asian meals are much cheaper and more delicious than ordering a takeaway.
 Plus you’ve control over the ingredients.
 A carefully made homemade version of a favourite dish should contain fewer calories and less fat and salt than one from a local takeaway.